LilianYou/Food_Categorization/README.md

 Maximal Itemset: An itemset is maximal frequent if none of its supersets are frequent.
 Closed Itemset:An itemset is closed if none of its immediate supersets have same support count same as Itemset.
 K- Itemset:Itemset which contains K items is a K-itemset.
 So it can be said that an itemset is frequent if the corresponding support count is greater than minimum support count.

+Here are a few data visualizations from the project: